Spring tour with the motorhome to the Netherlands - visit the most beautiful destinations during the tulip blossom in the Netherlands

 Excursion to the tulip mecca Keukenhof

 With regards to the tulip bloom the Dutch visitor attraction number 1 is located just 35 km southwest of the Tulip Museum: the Keukenhof botanical garden.
-It is also known as the world's largest flower park since there are more than seven million tulips of 800 different varieties which will radiate here from March 21 to May 10, 2020.
+It is also known as the world's largest flower park since there are more than seven million tulips of 800 different varieties which will radiate here from March 20 to May 9, 2021.
 The flower exhibition Keukenhof covers a total of 50 hectares and is located on the 240 hectare Keukenhof estate, which was created during the Golden Age.
 The first part of today's castle was built in 1642.
 The associated historical park was designed in English style in 1857.
 Today, about 40 gardeners take care of the park and make sure that it will have a different look every year.
-In 2020 the theme is: world of colors.
-It will be reflected in different areas of the park.

 In addition to a mere sea of blossoms, the attractions in the park include 20 flower shows, garden art, a sculpture garden with around 100 exhibits and the "Tulpomania exhibition", which takes visitors on a time travel through the history of the flower bulbs.
 Children will also find a petting zoo, a scavenger hunt, a maze and a playground.
 With all these highlights, you don't have to be a prophet to predict that you won't be lonely at Keukenhof.
 On the contrary: every year a total of one million visitors come here during the two months which are open for visitors.
 In average, this corresponds to more than 100,000 visitors a week.
 However, a positive side effect is that the Keukenhof is also easily accessible by camper - the roads are well-developed.
 There are also large parking spaces where you can park your motorhome for 6 euros during your visit.
 However, you cannot spend the night here.
 An alternative for campers are various campsites in the surrounding area.
 Adults pay 19 euros, children 9 euros admission fee.
 By the way, tickets for the Keukenhof can also be ordered online in advance for s slightly reduced admission fee - and you'll also avoid waiting in line too long.